424 Santa Teresa Street

 - Chon A. Noriega, Professor of Film, UCLA

-The focus of the symposium is to examine how art and music is shaping the social, cultural, and political identity on the US-Mexico border region.
-Topics covered will be painting, murals and street art, music, and Latino cinema as the chief muses that define border culture and expression.
-In addition, the program will explore the innovative “Pacific Standard Time” (PST) as a far-reaching and ambitious exploration of Latin American and Latino art led by the Getty Foundation.
-PST was the largest collaborative effort ever mounted by arts institutions across the Southwest celebrating Latino art, history and heritage.
+The focus of the symposium is to examine how art and music are shaping social, cultural, and political identity in the US-Mexico border region.
+Topics covered will be painting, murals, street art, music, and Latino cinema as the chief art forms that define border culture and expression.
+In addition, the program will explore the recent “Pacific Standard Time” (PST) art exhibitions, funded by the Getty Foundation, as the largest collaborative effort ever mounted by arts institutions on the Southwestern border about Latino art, history and heritage.

 Professor Chagoya will speak about his socio-political paintings that depict matters of war, border and immigration, religious and cultural differences, global politics, and the plight of migrants as meso-american symbols of invasion, suffering, and the blurring of borders.